 Stop Booking the Wrong Trips

-Why I start every planning call with questions
+Why I start every planning call with questions…. lots of them.

 As a travel advisor, I don't begin with destinations.
 I begin with guided questions.